 Sign up to receive email updates

 Congressman Scott Tipton was raised in Cortez, Colorado.
 He graduated from Ft.
 Lewis College in Durango, where he studied Political Science and became the first person in his family to earn a college degree.
 After college, he returned home to Cortez and co-founded Mesa Verde Indian Pottery with his brother Joe.
 It was through his business that Scott met his wife, Jean, who is a former school teacher.
 The Tipton’s have two daughters, Elizabeth and Liesl, and a son-in-law, Chris.

 In the 112th Congress, Scott pushed hard to advance a federal version of Katie’s Law to encourage additional states to implement minimum DNA collection standards and enhanced collection processes for felons in order to strengthen law enforcement’s ability to prevent violent crimes, and protect women and children.
 That effort became a reality when the President signed Katie’s Law on January 3, 2013.

 Scott has used his experience as a small businessman to inform his work as a Subcommittee Chairman on the Small Business Committee.
 Here he has worked to protect farmers and ranchers from regulatory overreach, as well as push for expanded trade opportunities for Colorado products.
 Scott is a co-founder of the Congressional Small Business Caucus, a bipartisan caucus committed to open dialogue on the issues that most impact small businesses.
 Members of the Congressional Small Business Caucus are dedicated to advancing efforts to foster the economic certainty needed for small businesses and entrepreneurs to succeed and create jobs.

-In the 113th Congress, Scott will continue to represent the many interests of one of the most diverse and geographically vast districts in the nation.
+In the 113th Congress, Scott continues to represent the many interests of one of the most diverse and geographically vast districts in the nation.
 He will fight to bring Colorado common sense to Washington—focusing on reforming regulation, protecting Colorado’s natural environment, encouraging responsible all-of-the-above energy development, reducing government spending, and removing hurdles so that small businesses can do what they do best—create jobs.